Wyckoff, New Jersey: 2025

 In December 2024, the Township Committee assembled for a special meeting and voted 3-1-1 to suspend Pamela Steele, who had been Wyckoff's tax assessor since 1994.
 Committeeman Tom Madigan introduced and approved the motion, Rudy Boonstra and Roger Lane joined Madigan in approving, Pete Melchionne (who was mayor at the time) was absent due to pending personal tax negotiations with the township, and committeeman Tim Shanley was the lone vote against firing Steele — citing a legal memo the committee reviewed, which led Shanley to believe the action was illegal.
 Initially there was no explanation given for suspending Steele's position as Wyckoff's tax assessor.
 A week later, Wyckoff's labor attorney filed a petition with the county and state divisions of taxation to officially remove Steele from her role.
 This petition revealed that Steele was being suspended for working remotely following a lung cancer diagnosis, which the township alleged resulted in Steele being unable to meet with residents about tax issues "for an extended period of years," delaying property assessments for up to six years, and, overall, falling "woefully short of what is required for her position," thus causing "the loss of significant tax revenue to the Township."
 Following her suspension, Steele called the decision "an illegal, unlawful action," saying: "The allegations are unsupported and baseless" and "I will respond to their allegations through the appropriate channels."
 In January 2025, the New Jersey Division of Taxation and the Association of Municipal Tax Assessors (a labor union) filed complaints against Wyckoff over Steele's firing.
 The Division of Taxation then ordered the township to rescind the resolution passed on December 10, 2024, that first suspended Steele, declaring that their division, under the New Jersey Treasury Department, had sole jurisdiction over firing municipal assessors in New Jersey and that the resolution was "an attempt to circumvent" this process.
 Over the following two weeks, the Township Committee did not respond publicly, having formally refused to rescind the same resolution on December 31.
 On February 6, 2025, Steele filed a whistleblower lawsuit against Wyckoff and its mayor, Rudy Boonstra.
 In this lawsuit, Steele claimed she was allowed to work from home following her diagnosis in December 2021 through August 2024, at which point she was told to return to working in-person; she then appealed for more time working remotely and, over her tenure, had asked for raises in-line "with what other employees in her position had gotten."
 Ultimately the lawsuit claimed that the township had "subjected [her] to clear retaliation" by firing her after these requests.

+In the November 2025 election, Republican committeeman Rudy Boonstra ran unopposed for his seventh term and earned 5,409 votes.
+61.67% of Wyckoff voters turned out for the election.